Agenda

 This session will present examples of how sharing and integrating data from multiple sources can lead to improved disease characterization, biomarker identification, and trial readiness.

-• Collin Hovinga, PharmD, MS, FCCP, Vice President of the Rare and Orphan Disease Programs, Critical Path Institute, Rare Disease Cures Accelerator – Data Analytics Platform (RDCA-DAP®)
+• Collin Hovinga, PharmD, MS, FCCP, Vice President Rare Orphan and Pediatric Diseases, Critical Path Institute

-• Nara Lygia De Macena Sobreira, MD, Associate Professor of Genetic Medicine, Johns Hopkins School of Medicine, a NORD® Rare Disease Center of Excellence
+• Nara Sobreira, MD, Associate Professor of Genetic Medicine, Johns Hopkins University School of Medicine, a NORD Rare Disease Center of Excellence

-• Melissa Haendel, PhD, FACMI, Department of Genetics, University of North Carolina at Chapel Hill; Monarch Initiative, a NORD® Rare Disease Center of Excellence
+• Melissa Haendel, PhD, FACMI, Director, Precision Health & Translational Informatics; Sarah Graham Kenan Distinguished Professor, University of North Carolina at Chapel Hill, a NORD Rare Disease Center of Excellence

 Multi-Stakeholder Collaboration in Research